Vinnie Murphy: Dublin

 He made his debut for Dublin in 1988 while still in the Minor ranks.

 He won an All Star for his performances with Dublin in 1992 and won two National Football League division one titles in 1991 and 1993.
 He also won five Leinster senior medals in 1989 and 1992–94.
 His ability to win ball was unprecedented for a man under 6 ft tall, the timing of his spring and ability to hang in the air was well noted.

 In the 1992 All-Ireland Senior Football Championship Final he was triple marked because of his aerial threat by the fullback and two midfielders; however he still won 19 possessions in a game where his man (that year's All Star number 3) never kicked the ball during the game and only touched the ball three times.

 Murphy came on as a substitute in Dublin's 1995 All-Ireland Senior Football Championship victory over Tyrone.

 In his latter years when he came on the pitch for Dublin as a super sub, he had a ceremonious jog onto the pitch, much like an unstoppable rhino, he'd send his opposite number tumbling with a shoulder clash.

 Kerry (Hurling)

 He also played for Kerry in the Munster Hurling C/ship V Cork scoring 1-3 in the defeat in 1998.
+He also played Leinster senior championship with the Dublin hurlers in 1988 V Offaly and then again in 1995 V Kilkenny.